gagolews/genieclust/README.md

 *Genie* is a robust and outlier-resistant hierarchical clustering algorithm (see Gagolewski, Bartoszuk, Cena, 2016).
 Its original implementation was included in the R package [**genie**](https://CRAN.R-project.org/package=genie).
-This is its faster and more powerful version.
+This is its faster and more capable variant.

 The idea behind *Genie( is beautifully simple.
 First, make each individual point the only member of its own cluster.
 Then, keep merging pairs